 5. Name of the person who is submitting the photograph (this will be listed as the “Courtesy of” line)

-…to email@example.com OR bring them to the Yoho store, and Megan Hood, Store Manager, will scan and email them for you.
+Another option is to drop them off at the store, and Megan Hood, Yoho Store Manager, will scan and send them for you.

 Note: if scanning, please set the dot per inch (dpi) option to 300dpi for future printing requirements.